 Faculty leading or accompanying students may also appeal the travel suspension on behalf of or in support of their students.
 Faculty members preparing such an appeal must include all student travelers in the appeal process.
 Participating students will be expected to clearly indicate that they have read and will adhere to the processes and directions included in the appeal.
 The written appeal must clearly address the following items:

-The Travel Suspension Appeal form provides step-by-step instructions designed to prepare students for international travel while mitigating general and country-specific risk factors that increase in unfamiliar environments.
+The Travel Appeal form provides step-by-step instructions designed to prepare students for international travel while mitigating general and country-specific risk factors that increase in unfamiliar environments.
 The appeal form also provides a list of credible sources of information, which is by no means comprehensive and may be expanded with current news sources and other reliable information you can find.

-After the travel suspension appeal has been submitted, the International Risk Management Committee will conduct a review and make recommendations to the Provost.
+After the travel suspension appeal has been submitted, the International Risk Management Committee will conduct a review and make recommendations to the Provost or EVC, depending on which campus your school or college is housed under.
 The IRMC may request additional information and may consult with other experts within and outside the University of Colorado Denver|Anschutz.
-The IRMC will send recommendations to University Legal Counsel before the travel suspension appeal is submitted to the Provost for a final decision.
+The IRMC will send recommendations to University Legal Counsel before the travel suspension appeal is submitted to the Provost or EVC for a final decision.
 The appeal is evaluated based on the following criteria:

-Please submit your completed Travel Suspension Appeal package to the International Risk Management Committee three months prior to the desired departure date.
+Please submit your completed Travel Appeal package to the International Risk Management Committee three months prior to the desired departure date.
 The IRMC will make recommendations to the Provost for final approval within six weeks of receipt of all requested materials.